 To test Codecov and follow along with the next section, you can clone our Codecov sample app.

-In this case, we have divided the testing and connecting Codefresh to Codecov into two different steps.
+In this case, we divided testing and connecting Codefresh to Codecov into two different steps.
 If they can be run within the same image, you could also connect them.

-Testing step Will run the command(s) for our testing tool.
+Testing step Runs the command(s) for our testing tool.
 This will generate the code coverage report upon running the pipeline.
 Please refer to the Codecov documentation for supported testing frameworks.
 The README of each example refers to possible frameworks that can be used.

 In general, ensure that the framework you use for testing and generating code coverage reports:

 - Produce code coverage reports in the supported file format

 - Is compatible with the programming language that your program is written in

 The commands run inside of the node Docker image:

 ci_env= curl -s https://codecov.io/env: Sets the CI environment variable to take note that we are using Codefresh